zkessin/erlog-server/README.md

 ````

 If you ask for a return type of `boolean` then it will simply return
-true if the predicate succeded and false if it failed.
+true if the predicate succeed and false if it failed.

 Note that as of now this does not work yet!
 I am working on it.

 There is also a plan for a rebar plugin

+If you want to have your erlog server running from a supervisor, then
+the generated module will include a function
+`make_supervisor_childspec` which will generate a basic child_spec
+that will enable you to hook it up to a supervision tree.